illinois-cs241/illinois-cs241.github.io/_docs/lockpicking_lab.md

 Once the token is generated (be sure to save it somewhere), there is one more important step: Click on the **Configure SSO** button next to the token, and authorize **illinois-cs-coursework** organization.
 Otherwise, you will encounter cryptic errors when trying to push your repo!

 Finally, you can run `git clone` again and use your newly generated token in place of your password.
+If you're using VSCode, you may need to log out of Github in VSCode (Using **Accounts** button at bottom left) and login again.

 If you want to learn more about Github authentication, you can check out [this document](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls) on the official Github Docs.